Owner torched his Queens restaurant after COVID shutdown, investigators say

 The crime was captured by surveillance video.

+Raja has been charged with one count of arson, which carries a mandatory minimum sentence of five years in federal prison with a maximum sentence of 20 years if convicted.

+"We are extremely grateful that no one was injured during this incident and for the collaboration between all the law enforcement agencies involved in bringing this individual to justice," said Fire Commissioner Daniel A. Nigro in a statement.

-He will be prosecuted by the U.S. Attorney's office in Brooklyn.
+Raja will be prosecuted by the U.S. Attorney's office in Brooklyn.

 MORE NEWS: Police searching for suspects in violent Queens gun battle